Supervisory Committee Composition

 If a student is supervised by a Biology graduate faculty member whose primary graduate program is not Biology, at least one the other Supervisory Committee member must be from the Biology Department.
 Where students are co-supervised, the Supervisory Committee will consist of the co-supervisors plus the normal composition of other committee members.

 The supervisory committee should be established in the first term of study and the signed Supervisory Committee Approval Form (.pdf) must be submitted to the Graduate Program Assistant by the beginning of the second term.

 Additional information about FGS Graduate Supervisory Principles, Policies and Practices can be found at Faculty of Graduate Studies - Thesis and Dissertation.

-Students should meet with their supervisory committee at least twice per year.
-The fall meeting does not require a formal Research Progress Evaluation and the supervisory committee can advise on what reports or presentations they will require.
-The spring meeting is a formal Research Progress Evaluation and must follow the graduate program’s format.
+First year students should meet with their supervisory committee at least twice per year.
+The fall meeting does not require a formal Research Progress Evaluation and the supervisory committee can advise on what reports, proposals or presentations they will require.
+The spring meeting is a formal, pass/fail Research Progress Evaluation for all graduate students and must follow the graduate program’s format.

 Research Proposal for FGS

-A research proposal, approved by the supervisory committee must be submitted to FGS in the first year of study; this requirement is in addition to completing the requirements for the departmental Research Progress Evaluation course.
+A research proposal, approved by the supervisory committee must be submitted to FGS in the second term of study; this requirement is in addition to completing the requirements for the departmental Research Progress Evaluation course.
 The approved FGS proposal must be on file in order for a student to apply for internal awards or defend a thesis.

 A research proposal outlines the recent pertinent literature, describes the objectives of the research project, outlines the experimental approach, and clearly states the significance of the research to the field.
 The Supervisory Committee should be consulted as to the expected content of the proposal, as this varies among fields of study.